 • Include a copy of the worker’s work permit if they are currently working for the employer in Saskatchewan.
 Note: some SINP categories require that the worker has a Labour Market Impact Assessment (LMIA) supported work permit.

-• Identify any equipment required to do the job is currently available for the candidate to use.
+• Identify any equipment required to do the job that is currently available for the candidate to use.

 • In the case of Truck Drivers (NOC 73300), only heavy vehicles registered, licensed and insured in Saskatchewan will be considered.
 Only vehicles registered to the organization applying for the JAL will be considered during the assessment.
 Companies will also be required to provide copies of lease agreements (if applicable), current carrier profile, and current National Safety Code (NSC) certificate with their applications.
 Only those companies with a current NSC certificate with a Satisfactory Audited or Satisfactory Unaudited rating will be considered.